-Our liability to you for a breach of your instructions shall be limited to the sum of £3,000,000.
+Our aggregate liability to you on any basis (including loss of property or any financial loss or liability resulting from any breach of contract or negligence or otherwise) in relation to a particular matter or transaction will be limited to £3,000,000.
 We hold Professional Indemnity insurance with Hannover Insurance Company full details of which can be inspected at our offices at 100 Henleaze Road, Henleaze, Bristol.
-We can only limit our liability to the extent the law allows and we cannot limited our liability for death or personal injury caused by our negligence.
+We can only limit our liability to the extent that the law allows and we cannot limit our liability for death or personal injury caused by our negligence.
 Our public liability insurance can be inspected upon request.

 TERMINATING OUR RETAINER

 You may end your instructions to us in writing at any time, but we can keep all your papers and documents while there is still money owed to us for fees and expenses.
 We may decide to stop acting for you only with good reason.
 We must give you reasonable notice that we will stop acting for you.
 If you or we decide that we should stop acting for you, you will pay our charges up until that point.
 These are calculated on an hourly basis plus expenses or, where we have provided a fixed fee estimate, by proportion of the agreed fee as set out in these terms and conditions.

 The Law society is a designated professional body for the purposes of the Financial Services and Markets Act 2000 but responsibility for regulation and complaints handling has been separated from the Law Society’s representative functions.
 The Solicitors Regulation Authority is the independent regulatory body of the Law Society and the Legal Ombudsman Service is the independent body handling complaints against Solicitors.